 As we know the general concept of how a telescope works, we can take a step further and ask: How to calculate magnification?

 We've mentioned the objective and the eyepiece above.
-Both can be characterised by focal lengths or focal diameters.
+Focal lengths or focal diameters can characterize both.
 The magnification equation of a telescope is then:

-fois the focal length of the objective (sometimes referred to the telescope focal length).
+- fo is the focal length of the objective (sometimes referred to the telescope focal length); and

-As you can see, the magnification of the telescope gets greater when the focal length of the objective increases, or when the focal length of the eyepiece decreases.
+As you can see, the magnification of the telescope gets greater when the focal length of the objective increases or when the eyepiece's focal length decreases.

 The focal length of the objective usually goes hand in hand with the length of the telescope itself.
 That's the reason why the highest-powered telescopes are such monsters with huge mirrors.
 The biggest ones are actually made of several hexagonal tiles.